-- 4. When the installation is complete, remove the driver disk and restart your computer. - 5.
-Continue with Managing Your Storage Space on page 59.
+- 4. Browse to the driver disk location, then click Next. - 5.
+Select the driver from the list, then click Next. - 6.
+When the installation is complete, remove the driver disk and restart your computer. - 7.
+Continue with Managing Your Storage Space on page 68.